 What are the symptoms of actinic keratosis?

-the skin.
-The scale or crust may be horny, dry, and rough.
-In some cases, it may itch
+scale or crust may be horny, dry, and rough.
+In some cases, the lesion may itch or

-Often, a person will have more than one actinic keratosis lesion.
-Actinic keratoses
+will have more than one actinic keratosis lesion.

-that develop on the lip are called actinic cheilitis.
+Actinic keratoses that develop on the lip are called actinic cheilitis.
+They can cause

 How is actinic keratosis diagnosed?

-Healthcare providers can often diagnose an actinic keratosis by looking at and feeling
+A healthcare provider can often diagnose actinic keratosis by looking at and feeling

 the area on your skin.
-But sometimes an actinic keratosis can be hard to tell apart
+But sometimes actinic keratosis can be hard to tell apart from

 How is actinic keratosis treated?